HybrisMC/HybrProxy/README.md

 ## 🧪 Contributing

-If you want to contribute features, please make a [`fork`](https://github.com/HybrisMC/HybrProxy/fork) of the branch.
+If you want to contribute features, please make a [`fork`](https://github.com/HybrisMC/HybrProxy/fork) of the repository.

 ---